strakam/generals-bots/README.md

 ```
 ### 🕹️ Replay controls
 - `q` — quit/close the replay
+- `r` - restart replay from the beginning
 - `←/→` — increase/decrease the replay speed
 - `h/l` — move backward/forward by one frame in the replay
 - `spacebar` — toggle play/pause